 Students under age twenty-one (21) who already have graduated from an accredited or four (4) year high school shall be considered to have completed high school and shall not be permitted to enroll in the District.
 Students who have earned a High School Equivalency Diploma shall be permitted to enroll to work toward completion of graduation requirements.

-Exception
+Exceptions

 The District may provide an approved high school program to a student who is a refugee or legal alien until the student graduates or until the end of the school year in which the student reaches the age of twenty-one (21), whichever comes first.
+The District may provide a virtual high school completion program for persons twenty-one (21) years of age or older as permitted by KRS 158.100.

 Students with Disabilities